10 Days in Japan: Itinerary, What to Do & Where to Go

 Mount Shosha in Himeji

-You’ll need to expend a little energy to dig into the best of the complex.
+You’ll need to expend a little energy to dig into the complex.
 From the upper ropeway station, it’s about a 30- to 35-minute walk to Mitsunodo, a trifecta of wooden temple halls.
-The tranquil setting and classical Japanese wooden architecture Mitsunodo makes it a favourite among film crews looking for a stand-in for ancient Japan.
+The tranquil setting and classical Japanese wooden architecture of Mitsunodo makes it a favorite among film crews looking for a stand-in for ancient Japan.
 Along the way, eat up the views at Maniden, a stunning wooden temple clinging to the slopes of Mount Shosha.

 Getting to Himeji